MichaelJbyte/Linux-Practice-01/README.md

 ## Topics Covered 9/24/25

 Day 7 covers helpful commands which can assist in discovery regarding alternate commands and options.
 I also note some important information to remember regarding the linux system.
+Lastly, I read a page about user management and some common paths I should know regarding users and groups.

 Below will be the notes I took during this time: